 As soon as Baby has two teeth growing side by side, it’s a good idea to break out the floss.
 With younger toddlers, there are often gaps between the teeth, to leave space in the mouth for more teeth to grow.
 If there are gaps between your toddler’s teeth, there’s less reason to worry about flossing, since just brushing thoroughly can do a good job of keeping the space between the teeth clean.
-However, once she has her full set of baby teeth, they will begin to fit closer together.
+However, once they have their full set of baby teeth, they will begin to fit closer together.
 Once at least two teeth are touching, it’s time to start flossing.

 How do I make flossing fun?

 It’s very common for young children to resist having their teeth brushed, and adding flossing to the routine can make tooth-brushing time trickier.
-Still, it’s best to start early so flossing becomes a normal part of the routine, and so her teeth get off to the cleanest possible start.
-Flossing may never be Baby’s favorite part of the day, but there are ways you can help her adjust to flossing more easily.
+Still, it’s best to start early so flossing becomes a normal part of the routine, and so their teeth get off to the cleanest possible start.
+Flossing may never be Baby’s favorite part of the day, but there are ways you can help them adjust to flossing more easily.

 - Start simple: Ultimately, a routine that involves daily flossing is the best way to keep Baby’s shiny new teeth nice and clean, but keeping your expectations realistic at the beginning can help you and Baby ease into dental hygiene.
-Work the floss through Baby’s teeth gently, and try not to get frustrated if she squirms and resists.
+Work the floss through Baby’s teeth gently, and try not to get frustrated if they squirm and resists.
 Try flossing a few days a week at first, and work toward flossing each night to keep that smile healthy and bright!

 - “Children’s Oral Health.”
 Centers for Disease Control and Prevention.
 U.S. Department of Health and Human Services, November 10 2014.
 Web.